 Your therapist can move their records between their computers and IT systems, as long as your details are protected from being seen by others without your permission

-A copy of this document will be sent to you should you contact me via email, and a hard copy will be provided at our first treatment in order to confirm that you have understood and accepted my privacy statement and your rights under the GDPR.
+A link to this document will be sent to you once you have booked an appointment with me, post C19 lockdown.
+I ask that you read this Privacy Notice and at your next appointment a hard copy of this document for you to sign that you have understood and accepted my privacy statement, and your rights under the GDPR.

 Fully Insured and Member of :